 For much of her life Stacie traveled, lived, and worked throughout the west in search of all things wild.
 In 2012 she found Haines and never looked back.
 Stacie earned her Bachelor's of Science at the University of Montana and has spent nearly every summer in the field since her first job in eighth grade.
 In the summer she still packs her bags and travels to Alaska's most remote places to collect biological data.
 In the winter months she is happy to backcountry ski, play ping-pong and help LCC protect this amazing valley that she calls home.

 George got his intro to life on the Streets of Philly but has been a Haines resident since 1972 and joined LCC within 30 days of first stepping off the ferry in Haines and seeing the smoke from the mill filling the inlet.
 George has been a member for the past 10 years & was president in the late 70's.
 George has degree in communications but more importantly, a University of Alaska Master Gardener Certificate.
 George is interested in energy and sustainability issues, local food production, land use planning, and quiet rights issues.
 George is a serious photographer and kayaker.
 He enjoys doing kayaking photography.
 He especially likes growing food, building wind and solar power systems, and most of all...making flyers for nonprofits!
-The commitment and courage of people like Ray, Vivian, Norm, Patricia, and Bruce Gilbert, who were so passionate about conservation that they were willing to take the risks involved in speaking out in a small community inspired George's commitment serve on the LCC board.
-George got on the board because he is good at saying NO!

 Mario works with the youth, empowering them to care about the magic of the Chilkat Valley.
 A raptor expert, master chef, father, and film-maker who speaks for the animals.

-If you would like to partner with us, fill out the form below and one of our staff members will get back to you.
+If you would like to learn more about ways to serve LCC, fill out the form below and one of our staff will get back to you.